How can i prepare for SAT most effectively? What is the score required to get a scholarship? - lasya

 Colleges will see all your SAT and SAT Subject Test scores.
 They will usually use the highest scores, even from different administrations, in each section of the exams in evaluating your application.

 That's a tough one.
-We assume you are talking about the Critical Reading section on the SAT, which is scored out of 800.
-Your 590 is above average, but not in a range desired by the more selective colleges.
 Practice is the right way to go, and focusing on learning the specific intent and assessment of that SAT section.
 You need to learn to use your time wisely, and attack the questions with the intent of answering them correctly, not with a focus on remembering or truly understanding the meaning or wider implications of the topic.
 That is, this is a test that you must get through, and these reading passages are different than reading a book for English or History class.

 Now, if working on your own, with a class, with an online program, or with a tutor doesn't help, you may just have to accept your score.
 Keep your focus on your grades and curriculum, which are more important than SATs.
 If they are strong, then you might apply to some colleges that do not require SATs at all.
 Oh, and don't forget about the ACT.
 That test could work for you as an alternative.